Who is the Chair of Trustees?

 - Teaching and support staff.

 A full list of trustees, who appoints them, their term of office and any declared business interests can be found in the supplementary documents at the bottom of the page.

 Our trustees work as a corporate body and act with integrity, objectivity and honesty, in the best interests of the school.
 The Headteacher and the Senior Leadership Team run the school on a day-to-day basis, but the trustees provide support, assistance and challenge, acting as a ‘critical friend’ to ensure that the school continues to maintain and improve high standards in everything it does

 How often do we meet?

-The full Trust Board meets at least once each term and also has a number of committees (Governance, Finance & Resources, Teaching School and Audit & Risk Management) that also meet separately, normally each term.
+The full Trust Board meets at least once each term and also has a number of committees (Governance Committee, Finance, Resources & Audit Committee and Curriculum Committee) that also meet separately, normally each term.

 How do we monitor the school’s performance?

 Trustees receive regular reports on all aspects of the school’s activities and performance and are frequently in school to observe for themselves how targets and development plans are being met.
 In 2015, the Trust Board commissioned an external review of its governance and has substantially restructured its committees and method of operation to ensure that it is focused on the core responsibilities.
 Trustees also have a role in dealing with complaints and reviewing decisions about pupil exclusions.